Melbourne Conference & Exhibition Centre, Victoria

 5.30pm

 An exciting lead-in event that kick starts Australia’s premier dairy event.
 Known for its high energy and lively atmosphere, this event will be full of dairy farmers and industry supporters from across the country, eager to reconnect setting the perfect tone to introduce ADC 2026.
-Brought to you by Fonterra.
+Brought to you by Mainland Dairy.

 6.15am